-When it got to the point I couldn’t resist, I vaguely stated what the Lord put on my heart — about Him seeing her cry before Him, only I didn’t have the guts to say why I felt it was important and that it pertained to walls she had up regarding building healthy friendships with the opposite gender.
+When it got to the point I couldn’t resist, I vaguely stated what the Lord put on my heart — about Him seeing her cry before Him, only I didn’t have the guts to say why I felt it was important and that it pertained to walls she had put up regarding building healthy friendships with the opposite gender.
 I said something in a very vague way so as not to step out in case I was hearing from God incorrectly.

-After a half hour or 45 minutes of us praying for her, we finished, and started to just sit down in various places in the living room while she ran to her room to get something.
+After a half hour to 45 minutes of us praying for her, we finished and started to just sit down in various places in the living room while she ran to her room to get something.
 When she came back out she passed a little notebook around for us to write our prophetic words down for her so she could remember them, and then what happened next I think shocked us all.

 She proceeded to ball her eyes out and tell us how much she appreciated the prayer because nobody — especially any guys — had ever told her she was their sister or called her ‘sister’ before, and it cut it her up.
 I mean she just opened up COMPLETELY about it.